 This program, administered through the LBJ School of Public Affairs, combines advanced studies of globalization with a focus on the politics, economy, and cultures of the Middle East.
 Graduates should possess substantial career flexibility and attractiveness to prospective employers in government, private industry, and the non-profit sector.

-These joint programs are structured so that students can earn two Master's degrees simultaneously in approximately three to four academic years.
+These joint programs are structured so that students can earn two master's degrees simultaneously in three academic years (or four in the case of the School of Law).
 Students enrolled in a joint program must fulfill all degree requirements for the M.A. in Middle Eastern Studies as well as the particular requirements of their second degree.